Cancer risk after retinoblastoma

-- Wear sunscreen, avoid over exposure to the sun and don’t use sunbeds.
+- Wear sunscreen and hats, avoid over-exposure to the sun and don’t use sunbeds.

-Medical advice should be sought for any unexplained lumps or pains, new skin moles or changes to an existing mole.
-Remind your GP that you have a higher risk of developing second primary tumours as you had Rb as a child.
-You can download our retinoblastoma leaflet for GPs here.
+- Remind your GP that you have a higher risk of developing second primary tumours if you had a heritable form of Rb as a child or have had radiotherapy treatment.
+You can download our retinoblastoma leaflet for GPs.